John J. Danilovich

 John Joseph Danilovich (born 25 June 1950) is an American business executive who was secretary general of the International Chamber of Commerce from 2014 – 2018.
 He previously held roles as a senior United States government executive, diplomat, and ambassador.

 Danilovich was the chief executive officer of the Millennium Challenge Corporation (MCC) from 2005 to 2009.
 Prior to his appointment as CEO of the MCC by President George W. Bush, Danilovich served as the United States Ambassador to Brazil (2004-2005), United States Ambassador to Costa Rica (2001-2004), and was on the board of directors of the Panama Canal Commission (1991-1996), chairing the Commission's Transition Committee prior to the transfer of the Canal to the Panamanians.
 Danilovich was active in the international maritime industry for several decades, as a member of the executive management board of Atlas Interocean Shipping Group (1977-1990) and consultant with the Eisenhower Group (1987-1990).

 Danilovich is a director of d'Amico International Shipping and member of the Audit (Control and Risk) Committee and the Nomination & Remuneration Committee, a member of the European Advisory Council of Trilantic Capital Partners LLP, and a Director of Airtel Africa PLC (UK/FTSE).
 Danilovich is also a member of the International Council of the Museum of Modern Art, New York (MoMA) and of The Council of the Serpentine Gallery (London).

 Background

 Danilovich is a native Californian and resident of London.
 Danilovich attended The Choate School in Wallingford, Connecticut (1968) and received a BA in political science from Stanford University (1972), having made the Dean's List of Honor Students.
 He received an MA in international relations from the University of Southern California (London) in 1981.
-Danilovich and his English-born wife Irene Forte have three children.
+Danilovich and his English-born wife The Hon.
+Irene Forte, daughter of the late Lord Forte, have three children.